New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

-A strength of our study lies in our methodology for training a model to screen for diabetes in yet unseen populations, recently described as integrative modeling\cite{Hofman2021}.
-Practitioners require a large amount of data to train deep learning models; therefore, studies rely on retrospective study designs.
-Researchers look for patient encounters in a retrospective dataset where the input variable (i.e., ECGs) can be paired with an outcome variable (i.e., HbA1c)\cite{Attia2019, Lin2021}.
+A strength of our study lies in our methodology for training a model to screen for diabetes in yet unseen populations, recently described as integrative modeling \citep{Hofman2021}.
+Practitioners require a large amount of data to train deep learning models.
+The ideal training and validation is a complete set of data, however collecting a complete set of data requires a new study, and these studies demand prior evidence.
+Therefore, studies rely on retrospective study designs.
+Researchers look for patient encounters in a retrospective dataset where the input variable (i.e., ECGs) can be paired with an outcome variable (i.e., HbA1c) \citep{Attia2019, Lin2021}.
 Yet, it is likely that patient risk factors influence the measurement of these variables.
 This influence means evaluations under the retrospective population, where both the input and output are known, do not match evaluations under the complete population of interest.

-In our work, we generated a pseudo-population representative of the complete outpatient population using IPW.
+In our work, we looked at the test set representative of the population that would receive an HbA1c measurement using IPW.
 This procedure ensured that we optimized over the intended population during training and evaluated our models’ ability to screen the general outpatient population for diabetes.
-Lastly, we evaluated the sensitivity of our results to changes in the pseudo-population assessed to understand the degree to which the results would have to change to invalidate our findings.
-These steps help ensure that further prospective evaluation would yield similar results.
-The framework we layout for handling missing data using IPW during model training and evaluation will be of use in other domains that make use of retrospective data to build AI models\cite{mitani2020detection, hughes2021deep}.
+Next, we evaluated the sensitivity of our results when incorrect weights were applied under violations to MAR assumptions.
+These steps help ensure that further prospective evaluation on a complete population would yield similar results.
+The framework we lay out for handling missing data using IPW during model training and evaluation will be of use in other domains that make use of retrospective data to build AI models \citep{mitani2020detection, hughes2021deep}.